todd-herbert/heltec-eink-modules/docs/README.md

 ![paging graphic](/docs/paging_graphic.png)

-If you have a more powerful board (ESP32  ESP8266), the library won't waste time paging.
+If you have a more powerful board (ESP, SAMD21), the library won't waste time paging.
 Your image will be calculated once, and once only.

 If you board has the resources, paging is disabled automatically.
 If, for any reason, you should want to turn it back on, you can set a `page_height` in your [constructor](/docs/API.md#display-constructors).